 I’ve been thinking for quite a while how I wanted to write this article about Concorde.
 I decided to follow the ‘5 things’ series of this blog, considering that it’s pretty easy today to check for Concorde specific online; moreover, my goal here is to sparkle people’s interest on topics that can be deepened in a second moment.

-Although this is something I share mostly online only (nine times out of ten, my friends are likely to have different interests, unfortunately), I am very interested and I want to work in the aviation/aerospace industry.
+Although this is something I share mostly online only (nine times out of ten, my friends are likely to have different interests, unfortunately), I am very interested in the aviation/aerospace industry.